f-charton/f-charton.github.io/_posts/2014-3-3-Hello-World.md

 (coming soon) testing

-Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).
+Next you can update your site name, avatar and other options using the <!-- excerpt-end --> _config.yml file in the root of your repository (shown below).

 ![_config.yml]({{ site.baseurl }}/images/config.png)